micmejia/bible-dump/NKJV/Joshua/Josh 19.md

 This _is_ the inheritance of the tribe of the children of Dan according to their families, these cities with their villages. ## Joshua's Inheritance

 ###### 49
-When they had [^h]made an end of dividing the land as an inheritance according to their borders, the children of Israel gave an inheritance among them to Joshua the son of Nun.
+When they had made an end of dividing the land as an inheritance according to their borders, the children of Israel gave an inheritance among them to Joshua the son of Nun.

 ###### 50
 According to the word of the Lord they gave him the city which he asked for, Timnath Serah in the mountains of Ephraim; and he built the city and dwelt in it.